-The content of this fact sheet cannot be considered as the European Commission's official position and neither the European Commission nor any person acting on behalf of the European Commission is responsible for the use which might be made of it.
-Although the European IPR Helpdesk endeavours to deliver a high level service, no guarantee can be given on the correctness or completeness of the content of this fact sheet and neither the European Commission nor the European IPR Helpdesk consortium members are responsible or may be held accountable for any loss suffered as a result of reliance upon the content of this fact sheet.
+Even though this Fact Sheet has been developed with the financial support of the EU, the positions expressed are those of the authors and do not necessarily reflect the official opinion of EASME or the European Commission.
+Neither EASME nor the European Commission nor any person acting on behalf of the EASME or the European Commission is responsible for the use which might be made of this information.

+Although the European IPR Helpdesk endeavours to deliver a high level service, no guarantee can be given on the correctness or completeness of the content of this Fact Sheet and neither the European Commission nor the European IPR Helpdesk consortium members are responsible or may be held accountable for any loss suffered as a result of reliance upon the content of this Fact Sheet.

 Our complete disclaimer is available at www.iprhelpdesk.eu.

-© European IPR Helpdesk 2012
+© European Union (2012)